satang1/satang1.github.io/_projects/01-image_classificatio_part1.md

 import cv2

 def read_organize_data(file_path):
-    #Fill this function out, should return a dataframe with picture object, and correct encoding
     ''' Input: file_path
                 Takes in a file path for training data ONLY, cuz file/folder formatting difference as compared to test data